ldej/replicator/README.md

 #### Store happy path

-1. Propose to store to all clients within the cluster and in other clusters
+1. Propose to store to all peers within the cluster and to representatives in other clusters
-2. Each client marks the key as reserved
+2. Each peer marks the key as reserved
-3. Each client only confirms when key is not stored or reserved
+3. Each peer only confirms when key is not stored or reserved
-4. All clients confirm
+4. All peer confirm
-5. Client sends store command
+5. Peer sends commit command
-6. All clients confirm store
+6. All clients confirm commit

 #### Key already stored

-1. Propose to store to all clients within the cluster and in other clusters
+1. Propose to store to all peers within the cluster and in other clusters
-2. A client denies because a key is already stored
+2. A peer denies because a key is already stored
-3. Initiating client sends DECLINE to all clients within the same cluster and other clusters
+3. Initiating peer cleans up where the key is marked as reserved already

 #### Key already reserved

 1. Propose to store to all clients within the cluster and in other clusters
 2. A client denies because a key is already reserved
-3. Initiating client sends DECLINE to all clients within the same cluster and other clusters
+3. Initiating peer cleans up where the key is marked as stored already

-#### Request value for key happy path
+#### Request value for key

-1. Get key from any client within the cluster or other clusters
+1. Get key from any client within the cluster or any other peer in other clusters
 2. Return value for key

 #### Requested key doesn't exist

 1. Get key from any client within the cluster or other clusters
-2. Return unknown key
+2. Return unknown key error

-### Considerations
+### Two phase commit

 When storing a key, a peer will consult the peers in its cluster, and 1 representative in each cluster.
 The representative in a cluster consults with the peers in its cluster and returns the response to the requesting peer.